 Through an interactive discussion, our panel of HR consultants will present case studies of real-life challenges faced by member organizations and strategies they used to deliver positive solutions.
 They will discuss results, outcomes, lessons learned, and provide insights on how to address challenges in the areas of leadership, employee engagement, and succession planning.
 Participants will be able to question experts on case studies as well as other HR topics of interest.

-ASE's Annual HR Conference will consist of two Keynote sessions and three sets of breakout sessions.
+ASE's Annual HR Conference will consist of two keynote sessions, an interactive panel discussion, and three sets of breakout sessions.
 Attendees can attend one session in each set of breakouts.
 The breakout sessions have been grouped into four specialized tracks tailored to provide HR professionals with the tools and insights they need to succeed.

 Tiffany Buckley-Norwood, Principal, Jackson Lewis P.C.